Fort William and Lochaber

 It is easy to find on Achintore Road (at the west end of the High Street, 10 minutes' walk from the bus and train stations).
 Tel: 01397 701806.

-About 5 miles outside Fort William near Torlundy, the Lochaber Rural Complex features a variety of attractions including the Rocks and Heather Tearoom, the Lochaber Farm Shop and a visitor centre called An Clachan which includes a crofting exhibition and a photographic exhibition (the Jim Leslie camera collection), plus for children there's a pets corner with hens, ducks, pony and goat.
-The centre is open from Tuesday to Friday from 9.30am to 4pm.
+About 5 miles outside Fort William near Torlundy, the Lochaber Rural Complex features a variety of attractions including a visitor centre called An Clachan which includes a crofting exhibition and a photographic exhibition (the Jim Leslie camera collection), plus for children there's a pets corner with hens, ducks, pony and goat.
+The An Clachan centre is open from Tuesday to Friday from 9.30am to 4pm.
 Contact Lochaber Rural Education Trust - tel 01397 708642.

 BEN NEVIS DISTILLERY